arfst23/15Puzzle/README.md

 ## Algorithmic Idea

-The code implements the paper /Additive Pattern Database Heuristics/ by Ariel Felner, Richard E. Korf, and Sarit Hanan from 2004.
+The code implements the paper *Additive Pattern Database Heuristics* by Ariel Felner, Richard E. Korf, and Sarit Hanan from 2004.
 The database was improve takin the empty field into consideration.